consiglionazionaledellericerche/jscontact-tools/README.md

     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-6. A topmost Card/CardGroup property with prefix defined by the configuration property `extensionPrefix` is converted into a vCard extension.
+6. A topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix` is converted into a vCard extension.

 7. The Card/CardGroup "titles" property is mapped to the vCard TITLE property.

-8. The "timeZone" property is always mapped to a TZ parameter preserving the time zone name.
+8. The "timeZone" property is always mapped to a TZ parameter either preserving the time zone name or the time zone offset extracted from the `timeZones` map.

 9. It the "fullName" property is missing, the FN value is generated starting from the "name" property.
 The name components are separated by the "separator" value if present, space otherwise.
 If the "name" property is missing as well, the FN value is set to the "uid" property.